This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 The Gideon self-massage tool combines shiatsu massage with a massage stick, allowing you to knead muscles with two shiatsu massage balls when you leverage the stick.

-With this tool, you can massage your neck muscles accurately and apply direct pressure.
+This tool can accurately massage your neck muscles and apply direct pressure.

-It’s easy to dig into your neck muscles with this tool, but you would get more versatility out of a massage ball compared to the balls attached to the stick.
+It’s easy to dig into your neck muscles with this tool, but you would get more versatility from a massage ball than the balls attached to the stick.

-That being said, if you are someone who finds relief using a massage ball on your neck, this is a great option because your arms don’t get as tired of holding the ball in position.
+That being said, if you find relief using a massage ball on your neck, this is an excellent option because your arms don’t get as tired of holding the ball in position.

 This isn’t the best neck massager out there, but it’s cheap and does help loosen the back of the neck up.